railsfactory-abhiram/slate/source/index.html.md

 ### Getting Started

-  This session inducts the steps you need to take when you use the Connect4healthcare API.
+  This section inducts the steps you need to take when you use the Connect4healthcare API.
 Registering in Connect4healthcare application is mandatory to use the REST APIs provided

 ### Process
-  General procedure involved in using Connect4healthcare API is very simple.
-Follow the below steps.
+  The general procedure involved in using the Connect 4 Healthcare API is outlined in the steps below.

   * Get the authorization.
 Do the necessary user login steps.
   * Set up parameters.
 Decide which parameters you are passing to API and set their values or retrieve those values as input from the user of your application.